jyrgenn/jpylib/doc/jpylib.md

 the command line.
 This sets the alert level directly, with no further action from the program needed.

-Please note that if both the `-v` and the `-q` options are used, the option value container fields `ovc.quiet` and `ovc.verbose` no longer reflect the actual alert level setting.
+Please note that in this usage, the option value container fields `ovc.quiet` and `ovc.verbose` no longer reflect the actual alert level setting.
 But because the occurences of the options alone set the alert level through the function calls `alert_level_zero()` and `alert_level_up()` already, this is no longer necessary.

 `config` — reading configuration values from files